Ahau-NZ/Ahau/README.md

 First, ask the project manager for these secrets:

 - The "keystore file" (`ahau-android-upload-key.keystore`)
-- The "keystore password" (40 characters long, full of special characters)
+- The "build.json file" (contains the 40 character password)

+Put both files in:

+- `mobile/ahau-android-upload-key.keystore`
+- `mobile/build.json`

-Put the keystore file in the path `/mobile/ahau-android-upload-key.keystore`. **Warning: never git commit** this file!
-It is secret to team members only.
+**Warning!
+Never git commit** neither of those files!
+They are secret to team members only.
+Make sure the file `mobile/build.json` looks like this:

-Second, create a new file at `/mobile/build.json`, this file should also **never be git committed**.
-Fill the contents of the file with:

 ```json
 {